If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 North America South Korea

-In North America, this game was published by Natsume, though the logo used there is different.
-The South Korean graphics are the exact same as the original version.
+In North America, this game was published by Natsume, though the logo used here is different from the previous game, Harvest Moon DS.
+The South Korean graphics are the exact same as Harvest Moon DS.

 Japan North America/South Korea